c4pt000/radiocoin/contrib/rpm/README.md

 the distribution may make in the future will not result in a problem for users.

-The problem that can exist, clients built against different versions of BerkeleyDB may not be able read each other's `radiocoin-wallet.dat` file which can make it difficult for a user to recover from backup in the event of a system failure.
+The problem that can exist, clients built against different versions of BerkeleyDB may not be able read each other's `wallet.dat` file which can make it difficult for a user to recover from backup in the event of a system failure.

 ## Graphical User Interface and Qt Version